misslesliehsu/24GameBack/README.md

 DEVELOPMENT / FRAMEWORKS:

-Front-end:
-The front end was developed using Javascript, using the React framework.
+Front-end: The front end was developed using Javascript, using the React framework.

-Back-end:
-The back end was built on Ruby on Rails, linking to a postgres database.
+Back-end: The back end was built on Ruby on Rails, linking to a postgres database.
 Outside gems include:
-- serializer, for cleaner data delivery to the front-end
+- Serializer, for cleaner data delivery to the front-end
+- React Bootstrap Dialog, for good-looking alerts & prompts

 ORGANIZATION:

-- Index.js loads the App.js, which loads either the Lobby or a Game if in play
-- Based on user choice, Lobby will load a new or existing Game
-- Games will render Cards, which manage most player/game interaction
-- A Game has a single Card which updates itself across the 10 rounds through the backend
-- The front and back ends are connected through RESTful routing, as well as ActionCable web sockets
+Index.js loads the App.js, which loads either the Lobby or a Game if in play Based on user choice, Lobby will load a new or existing Game Games will render Cards, which manage most player/game interaction A Game has a single Card which updates itself across the 10 rounds through the backend The front and back ends are connected through RESTful routing, as well as ActionCable web sockets

 TO RUN THE APPLICATION:

 Front-end:
+Ensure that the
-- Run npm install
+Run npm install
-- Run npm start
+Run npm start
 Back-end:
-- Run bundle install
+Run bundle install
-- Run rails s -p 3001
+Run rails s -p 3001

 Copyright 2018 Leslie Hsu